MicrosoftDocs/ATADocs/ATPDocs/atp-architecture.md

 -	**Using both Azure ATP standalone sensors and Azure ATP sensors**<br>
 Your Azure ATP deployment includes both Azure ATP standalone sensors and Azure ATP sensors.
 The Azure ATP sensors are installed on some of your domain controllers (for example, all domain controllers in your branch sites).
 At the same time, other domain controllers are monitored by Azure ATP standalone sensors (for example, the larger domain controllers in your main data centers).

-In all these scenarios, all the sensors send their data to the Azure ATP cloud service.

 ### Azure ATP workspace management portal

-The Azure ATP cloud service performs the following functions:
+The Azure ATP workspace management portal enables you to:

--	Creates  and Manages Azure ATP workspaces
+-	Create and manage Azure ATP workspaces

--	Enables integration with other Microsoft security services
+-	Integrate with other Microsoft security services

+Set your main workspace as **Primary**.
+Only one workspace can be set as primary.
+Setting a workspace as primary affects integrations - you can only integrate Azure ATP with Windows Defender ATP for your primary workspace.
+You can change which workspace is Primary later, but in order to do so, you will have to remove any integrations already set for the current primary workspace.

 ### Azure ATP workspace portal

-The Azure ATP workspace portal performs the following functions:
+The Azure ATP workspace enables you to manage the following Azure ATP functionality:

--   Manages Azure ATP Standalone Sensor and Azure ATP sensor configuration settings
+-   Manage Azure ATP sensor and standalone sensor configuration settings

--   Receives data from Azure ATP standalone sensors and Azure ATP sensors
+-   View data received from Azure ATP standalone sensors and Azure ATP sensors

--   Detects suspicious activities

--   Runs Azure ATP behavioral machine learning algorithms to detect abnormal behavior

--   Runs various deterministic algorithms to detect advanced attacks based on the attack kill chain
+-   Monitor detected suspicious activities based on behavioral machine learning algorithms to detect abnormal behavior and deterministic algorithms to detect advanced attacks based on the attack kill chain

--   Runs the Azure ATP workspace portal

--   Optional: The Azure ATP cloud service can be configured to send emails and events when a suspicious activity is detected.
+-   Optional: the workspace management portal can be configured to send emails and events when suspicious activities or health events are detected.

-The Azure ATP cloud service receives parsed traffic from the Azure ATP Standalone Sensor and Azure ATP Sensor.
-It then performs profiling, runs deterministic detection, and runs machine learning and behavioral algorithms to learn about your network, enable detection of anomalies and warn you of suspicious activities.

 |||
 |-|-|